Los Angeles Sits at the Mercy of the Wind

 The firefighters knew then that the fire would come over the mountains and menace their city, even as many with homes built at the edge of wilderness slept soundly.

-By dawn they were racing up cul-de-sacs, waiting for flames to bump up against the edge of backyards, and dousing the conflagrations as best they could before hustling back to a connecting road, following the fire west, and heading up another cup-de-sac.
+By dawn they were racing up cul-de-sacs, waiting for flames to bump up against the edge of backyards, and dousing the conflagrations as best they could before hustling back to a connecting road, following the fire west, and heading up another cul-de-sac.
 Watching them work, I learned that fire creates its own wind—and that eucalyptus trees contain oil that vaporizes and explodes if set aflame.
 I spent that morning awed by firestorms I could have scarcely imagined—and suffered from a hacking cough and burning lungs for days.

 Ninety-one thousand acres and 975 buildings burned in that fire.

 Later I visited many homes that were lost.
-Earthquakes, hurricanes, floods: there are a lot of ways a person can lose their worldly possessions.
+Earthquakes, hurricanes, floods: There are a lot of ways a person can lose their worldly possessions.
 But something about fire is superlatively fearsome.
 One’s things are not bashed and battered, but irrevocably disappeared, leaving nothing but smoldering ash.

 * * *